 Any person whose interests are affected by such a decision can ask for an internal review by a delegate of the Minister/Parliamentary Secretary - refer to Mechanism for review of decisions made under the Act.

-Publication of compliance activities and review outcomes
+Publication of information about compliance activities

 - Details of medicines that have been cancelled by the TGA from the ARTG following a compliance review - refer to Complementary medicines: Cancellations from the ARTG.